jooapa/jammer/README.md

 Select 'Create a New Theme' and write the theme's name.
 Go to `<jammer/themes>`, you should see `name.json`.
 It will contain all the information needed for creating a theme.

+### Visualizer

+You can change the visualizer style in custom Themes.
+To change the visualizer settings, go to `<jammer/Visualizer.ini>` and change the settings.

 ### Effects

 - Reverb